Course of Study

 World Languages

 In the modern languages, French, Mandarin Chinese, and Spanish, the sequence of courses develops the four language skills of listening, speaking, reading, and writing, and includes appropriate cultural, historical, and literary materials at all levels.
+Our Korean Language and Culture courses are currently taught as electives.
 The goal of the Department is to enable students to attain increasingly higher levels of proficiency as measured by the national standards set forth by the American Council of Teachers of Foreign Languages (ACTFL).
 The Department uses the AAPPL (ACTFL Assessment of Progress Toward Proficiency in Languages) assessment in the spring to determine whether a student has attained the proficiency necessary to advance to the next level.
-In addition, the Department seeks to instill an appreciation of Chinese, Francophone, and Hispanic cultures.
-To better facilitate these goals, students should expect to use little or no English in class.
-In the Latin courses, speaking and listening are less emphasized, and special attention is given to the structure of the language, as well as cultural, historical, and literary aspects of Latin, and its profound influence on the English language.
+In addition, the Department seeks to instill an appreciation of Chinese, Francophone, Hispanic, and Korean cultures.
 Students are encouraged to go beyond Level III in World Languages either by taking more advanced courses in their current language, or by starting another language.

 French